Raffaello/sdl2-vga-terminal/README.md

 The test suite take advantages of the option and will be compiled accordingly based on "dumping" or "testing".

-please note if you are dumping the snapshot, you have to copy back to the `test/snapshot` directory to make the usable.
+please note if you are dumping the snapshot, you have to copy back to the `test/snapshot` directory to make them usable.

 The filename generated are based on the test that are running, ideally: `[Test-suite.Test-name].png`

-but doesn't really matter can be used any name, it all depends how the test is written of course.
+but that is just a convention.

 ## TODO